TheOfficialFloW/h-encore/README.md

 - "Can I use psvsd using this hack?" - It should, but I'm not sure, as I haven't tested it.
 If it doesn't, then the driver must be updated, but that's not my task.
 - "Does this work, does that work?
 Is this compatible, is that compatible?" - I don't know, and it is not my task to update these tools for you, so don't dare and file an issue here.

+### General

+- "Can I switch the PSN account after having *h-encore* installed?" - Yes, since the demo is DRM-free it does not depend on your account.
+- "Are there any risks involved in using *h-encore*?" - No, since it does not modify the OS, but only insert temporary patches into the system.

 ## Donation

 If you like my work and want to support future projects, you can make a donation: